 Practice with QuizletHere's a set of flashcards and quizzes to practice this grammar topic.

-Other meanings of the prefix RI-
+What are other meanings of the prefix Ri-?

-The prefix RI- in Italian can also be used to indicate a return to a previous phase, after an action opposite to that of the verb without the prefix.
+The prefix Ri- in Italian can also be used to indicate a return to a previous phase after an action opposite to that of the verb without the prefix.

 Let’s see some examples: